vogelito/glacierprotocol/_docs/setup/quarantined-workspace.md

   based on the popular Glacier Protocol
 ---

-This section is meant to be done immediately before executing the Deposit or Withdrawal protocols.
-If you are executing the Setup Protocol for the first time and do **not** plan on executing the Deposit or Withdrawal protocol now, you can stop here.
+**Each signatory must always prepare a quarantined workspace before executing the Key Generation, Deposit or Withdrawal protocols**.
+If you are executing the Setup Protocol for the first time and do **not** plan on executing the Key Generation, Deposit or Withdrawal protocol now, you can stop here.

 1. Block side channels